cafi02/Primer_Design_SCARECROW/README.md

 ## Description
 This project is the examination project for the Linux and Python class for biologists.

+### Files
+* ```description.txt```	contains the project description and the criteria that the programm respectively the primers must fulfill.
+* ```primer_design.py``` contains the script.

+There is an example provided to see how the code works:
+* ```SCR_SCL_genes_ncbi_ex.txt``` contains a list of SCARECROW and SCARECROW-Like genes in the plant Arabidopsis thaliana and their NCBI-IDs that the program asks to enter via the console as theiy are required to access the correct FASTA files.
+* ```SCR_SCL_primer_ex.txt``` contains the saved output of the program when all listed NCBI-IDs of the SCARECROW and SCARECROW-Like genes were entered.

 ---

 ## Installation
 Clone this GitHub repository into your local compiler (PyCharm).

 ### Libraries
-This project uses Bio.
-Make sure this library are correctly installed in PyCharm in order to run the script.
+This project uses Bio to download FASTA files from NCBI.
+Make sure this library are installed correctly in PyCharm to run the script.

 ### Run
 * To run the code via the terminal, change the current directory to the one where the script is saved and run it by entering ```python primer_design.py```.
 You will then be asked to enter information via the terminal.
-* To run the code via the PyCharm Console, click the "Run" button and emter the information via the console.
+* To run the code via the PyCharm Console, click the "Run" button and enter the information via the console.

 ---